Last Updated: 12-07-2023 10:35

 If you are in the UK and want to do Eurovision betting and also watch the show live as it airs as it airs live, then there are several ways to do this.

 Unfortunately you will need to access to different screens as Betiton does not yet offer a Eurovision livestream where you can watch and bet on it at the same time.
-Instead, you can livestream Eurovision through the official Eurovision website, Eurovision.tv or via the official Eurovision YouTube channel.
-The Semi Finals will also be broadcast on BBC Three and BBC iPlayer on Tuesday 10 and Thursday 12 May at 8pm and the Grand Final will be broadcast on BBC One and BBC iPlayer plus via BBC Radio 2 and BBC Sounds on Saturday 14 May from 8pm.
+Instead, you can livestream Eurovision through the official Eurovision website, Eurovision.tv, or via the official Eurovision YouTube channel.
+The Semi-Finals will also be broadcast on BBC One and BBC iPlayer on Tuesday 9 and Thursday 11 May at 8pm and the Grand Final will be broadcast on BBC One and BBC iPlayer plus via BBC Radio 2 and BBC Sounds on Saturday 14 May from 8pm.

 Eurovision Betting Gone Mobile